O my God and my all!

 Fr.
 Justin established the Vocationist Fathers and their special charism to foster and promote vocations to the priesthood, religious life, and holiness among all God’s people.
 To carry on this vocational work Fr.
 Justin established the Vocationary, a special house of formation that would supply vocations to both religious order and diocesan seminaries.

 For those who are undecided whether they want to be a Vocationist, a Diocesan priest or a member of another religious community, the Vocationist Fathers offer the Vocationary, a place of vocational discernment.
-The Vocationary was established especially to attend to the needs of those financially unable to attend the seminary and those who are still searching and discerning their vocation.
+The Vocationary was established specially to attend to the needs of those financially unable to attend the seminary and those who are still searching and discerning their vocation.
 By establishing the Vocationary, Fr.
 Justin focused his attention not only on candidates seeking a religious or priestly vocation but also on those who had left the priesthood or who were in danger of doing so.
 Thus, the Vocationary has often given life to those who had abandoned the active ministry.

 The Vocationists’ spirituality stems from Fr.
 Justin’s conviction that all people are called to holiness.
 Their “first duty” is to be with God.
-Their ultimate goal is to achieve Divine Union.
-They are called to establish and live the relationship of “child, parent and spouse” of God on the pattern of Jesus, Mary, and Joseph.
+Their ultimate goal is to achieve the Divine Union.
+They are called to establish and live the relationship of “child, parent, and spouse” of God on the pattern of Jesus, Mary, and Joseph.
 The Catholic Church, the Holy Family, and the Blessed Trinity are the heart and center of their spirituality, which may be summarized thus: “Ascension to the Trinity with the Holy Family in the Church.”

-Learn more about Blessed Fr.
-Justin Russolillo, S.D.V.,
+Learn more about Saint Justin Russolillo

 watching a movie about his life.